viun-tech/public/clients/javascript/avis-client-js/generated/docs/StatisticsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.StatisticsApi();
+let apiInstance = new ViunAvisClientJs.StatisticsApi();
-let configurationStatisticsRequest = new Avis.ConfigurationStatisticsRequest(); // ConfigurationStatisticsRequest |
+let configurationStatisticsRequest =
+  new ViunAvisClientJs.ConfigurationStatisticsRequest(); // ConfigurationStatisticsRequest |
 apiInstance.statisticsConfigurationCreate(
   configurationStatisticsRequest,
   (error, data, response) => {